 Chicago River © Jim Larrison

 The metropolis of Chicago, on the shore of Lake Michigan in the north of Illinois, is the focus for most visitors, with its amazing collection of museums and high class shopping areas.
-Travellers who venture downstate, however, can find plenty of diversions, particularly those interested in history or outdoor activities.
+Travellers who venture downstate can find plenty of other diversions, particularly those interested in history or outdoor activities.